meezwhite/OpString/README.md

 #### Returns

-`string|undefined` - If the value is registered, the corresponding character code is returned; otherwise `undefined`.
+`number|undefined` - If the value is registered, the corresponding character code is returned; otherwise `undefined`.

 </br>
 </details>